 The word hand-me-down doesn’t have a distinct primary noun, so its plural is hand-me-downs.

-Read the following sentence.
-Are the compound nouns in each being used correctly?
+Read the following sentences.
+Are the compound nouns spelled correctly?
 How would you create the plural form of each compound noun?

 - Liam has one sister in law and one brother in law.

 - High blood pressure can lead to multiple types of heart disease.